Canadian Professional Rodeo Association

 The Canadian Professional Rodeo Association (CPRA) is the governing body of professional rodeo in Canada.
-Its championship event is the Canadian Finals Rodeo (CFR) held every November.
+Its championship event is the Canadian Finals Rodeo (CFR) held every autumn.

 History

 The Canadian Professional Rodeo Organization was founded in 1944.
 It started when some cowboys joined up to create the Cowboys Insurance Association when each cowboy added $1 to create an insurance fund.
 Rodeo management matched that amount to increase the insurance fund.
 A year later in 1945, they renamed the organization the Cowboys Protective Association (CPA).
 Under the Societies Act, they completed the necessary actions to become an association.
 This enabled the organization to serve its members in a more general way.
 They enlisted their first president, Ken Thomson of Black Diamond.
 They had 160 members in the beginning.
 Money for fees was high and returns on wins was not.
 In 1965, the society incorporated under the name, Canadian Rodeo Cowboys Association, which continued until 1980.
 At that time, the organization finally became known under its current name, Canadian Professional Rodeo Association (CPRA).
 Now the organization has over 1,000 members.

 Women competed in the inaugural events of the Calgary Stampede in 1912 and participated in various rodeos until 1919.
 But from 1923, they were barred from official rodeo competitions in Canada until 1958.
 Hoping to gain approval for barrel racing to be added to the events of the Stampede and other official rodeo events, women formed the Canadian Girls' Barrel Racing Association in 1957.
 Two of its founding members, Isabella Hamilton (later Miller) and Viola Thomas met with the Cowboys Protective Association and were successful in convincing the board to allow women to compete from 1958, but because of biases by management were given race times with the children and received low pay.
 Frances Church, 1972 Canadian barrel racing champion, noted that in the United States men and women had equal purses for like events, but Stampede manager Winston Bruce's response was that barrel racing was neither a rodeo event nor one that crowds wanted to see.
 Women were barred from membership in the Canadian Rodeo Cowboys Association until 1975, though the organization allowed women to purchase permits to participate in events.
 When the Stampede went to team competition in 1979, individual barrel racing was not sanctioned and did not occur again until 1982.
 In 1988, women were voted out of membership in the Canadian Professional Rodeo Association and the following year, barrel racing was again suspended at the Stampede.
-Though the event was brought back in 1990, it would take until 1995 for women to earn back the right to vote as members of the CPRA, have barrel racing recognized as a “major event”, and be eligible for equal pay on the Canadian professional rodeo circuit.
+Though the event was brought back in 1990, it would take until 1995 for women to earn back the right to vote as members of the CPRA, have barrel racing recognized as a "major event", and be eligible for equal pay on the Canadian professional rodeo circuit.

-As of 2013, the High River Agricultural Society is no longer affiliated with the CPRA.
-This means that the annual Guy Weadick Days Rodeo in June will now be associated with the CPRA through the Foothills Cowboy Association instead.
+As of 2013, the High River Agricultural Society was no longer affiliated with the CPRA.
+This means that the annual Guy Weadick Days Rodeo in June was now with the CPRA through the Foothills Cowboy Association instead.